VPS Buying Guide 2026: How to Choose the Right VPS

 What OS should I choose?

 Ubuntu LTS is the safe default.
 Most tutorials assume Ubuntu.
 Debian is lighter, AlmaLinux for RHEL compatibility.
+Whatever you pick, follow our VPS security guide to lock it down.

 Conclusion